-Here's A Zine Of Grim And Hopeful Global Trends That Could Unfold In 2020
+Grim And Hopeful Global Trends To Watch In 2020 (And Fold Into A Zine)

 We don't have a crystal ball, but as journalists covering global health and development, we have a pretty good nose for emerging trends (with some help from our favorite expert sources).